Complete Guide to Disneyland Rope Drop

 If you’re fine missing out on some things (particularly the rides in Fantasyland discussed in this section) then you might prefer one of the other rope drop strategies that we discuss next.

-Second, this rope drop is great for families with small children, regardless of whether you have Genie+ or are trying to do everything.
+Second, this rope drop is great for families with small children, regardless of whether you have Multi Pass or are trying to do everything.
 You might still consider the other rope drop options discussed in this post because you might have different priorities than us, which is why we provide other good options.
 In particular, you might prefer the Mickey & Minnie’s Runaway Railway / Toontown rope drop, discussed more below.

 Now, onto the details of this rope drop…